dept/tamtam-frontend-shelf/utilities/history-api/README.md

 ## What does it do
 * Listens for events to update the url and state object on [History](https://developer.mozilla.org/en-US/docs/Web/API/History) with pushState / replaceState.
+*Truggers a callback with the new state object.

 ## Install
 ```javascript